Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: Nonconvex high-dimensional high-frequency regression

-where $b_n = s_p^2 n^{-1/4}\(\log p\)^4 + s_p s_{\omega, p} n^{\(-2+q\)/8} \(\log p\)^{4-2q}+p^{-1} s_p^2 \log p + p^{(-2+q)/2} s_p s_{\omega, p} (\log p)^{(2-q)/2} + p^{-1/2} s_p s_{\omega, p} n^{(-1+q)/8} (\log p)^{(5-4q)/2}$. \end{theorem}
+where {$b_n= s_p^{2-\delta} \tau^{2-\delta} + s_p s_{\omega, p} \tau^{2-q}.$} \end{theorem}

-\begin{remark} Theorem \ref{Thm2} indicates that the debiased integrated coefficient estimator is consistent in terms of the max norm.
-When the inverse volatility matrix process satisfies the exact sparsity condition, that is, $q=0$, the debiased integrated coefficient estimator has the convergence rate of $ n^{-1/4} \(s_p+s_{\omega, p}\)s_p\(\log p\)^4 + p^{-1} \(s_p+s_{\omega, p}\)s_p \log p$.
-In contrast, we have the convergence rate of $n^{-1/8} s_p^2 \(\log p\)^{2} + p^{-1/2}s_p^2 \sqrt{\log p}$ without a debiasing scheme.
+\begin{remark} Theorem \ref{Thm2} provides the max norm error bound for the debiased integrated coefficient estimator.
+When {both the coefficient process and the inverse volatility matrix process satisfy the exact sparsity condition, that is, $\delta=q=0$,} the debiased integrated coefficient estimator has the convergence rate of $s_p \(s_p+s_{\omega, p}\) \left\{n^{-1/4}\(\log p\)^4 + p^{-1} \log p\right\}$.
+In contrast, we have the convergence rate of $s_p^2 \left\{n^{-1/8} \(\log p\)^{2} + p^{-1/2} \sqrt{\log p}\right\}$ without a debiasing scheme.
 In high-dimensional statistics, the sparsity level is assumed to diverge relatively slowly, such as $\log p$.
 Thus, the debiased integrated coefficient estimator has the faster convergence rate than the integration of the instantaneous coefficient estimators. \end{remark}

 Theorem \ref{Thm2} shows that the input-integrated coefficient estimator $\hat{I\beta}$ performs well because of the debiasing scheme.
 Finally, to accommodate the sparse structure, we utilize the thresholding scheme and obtain the FATEN-LASSO estimator.
-The following theorem establishes the $\ell_1$ convergence rate and sign consistency of the FATEN-LASSO estimator.
+The following theorem establishes the $\ell_1$ convergence rate of the FATEN-LASSO estimator.

-\begin{theorem} Under the assumptions in Theorem \ref{Thm2} and Assumption \ref{assumption1}(i), for any given positive constant $a$, choose $h_n= C_{h,a} b_n$ for some constant $C_{h,a}$, where $b_n$ is defined in Theorem \ref{Thm2}.
+\begin{theorem} Under the assumptions in Theorem \ref{Thm2}, for any given positive constant $a$, choose $h_n= C_{h,a} b_n$ for some constant $C_{h,a}$, where $b_n$ is defined in Theorem \ref{Thm2}.
 Then, we have, with probability at least $1-p^{-a}$,

 \end{theorem}